REK – Robot Kombat: Humanoid Robot Fights

 REK0 was a key proof point: two robots, live crowd, VR pilots, and an entertaining audience experience.
 It also created a clear improvement list for the next milestone.

-REK1 – coming soon...
-Kezar Pavilion, San Francisco.
+REK1 – held at Kezar Pavilion, San Francisco.

 Talk: BEYOND Conference